dackst/nayuta/readme.md

 2. Apply the xdelta patch to an unmodified Nayuta no Kiseki ISO<sup>[2](#note2)</sup>.

-    The easiest and most widely applicable method of doing this would probably be to use a web-based patcher, like those located [here](https://www.romhacking.net/patch/) or [here](https://hack64.net/tools/patcher.php).
+    The easiest and most widely applicable method of doing this would probably be to use a web-based patcher, like the one located [here](https://hack64.net/tools/patcher.php).
 On Windows, you can also use [xdeltaUI](https://www.romhacking.net/utilities/598/).
 I've had success with [this](https://www.romhacking.net/utilities/959/) on Android.

     Select the xdelta file you downloaded when prompted for a "Patch".
 Select your Nayuta no Kiseki ISO when asked for a "Source" or "ROM".